* Stephanie Gemmell, flute & piccolo, guitar, ukulele, piano, and drums instructor

 McEndree holds a B S Music Ed and B A Flute from Lebanon Valley College and M Music Ed graduate assistant-ship from Temple University, including special courses in early childhood music.
 She is a certified instructor for Musikgarten, an international early education music program.
 Heather began teaching for CVSM in 2011 and is a former teacher of middle school band and general music for Frederick County and Washington County Public Schools.
 McEndree has had articles published in ‘Music Educators Journal’ and ‘Maryland Music Educators Journal,’ as well as presenting sessions for the Maryland Music Educators Association.
 She has received honors including ‘First Year Teacher Award,’ ‘First-Class Teacher Award,’ and three nominations for ‘Teacher of the Year.’

-Performance Bio
+Performance Bio:

-McEndree is a flutist and publicist for the Shippensburg Community Band in Shippensburg, PA.
+McEndree is a flutist for the Shippensburg Community Band in Shippensburg, PA.
 She is a member of Toot Uncommon, a flute ensemble based out of Williamsport, MD, and a former member of the Frederick Flute Choir in Frederick, MD.
 Heather is a member of the CVSM Symphonic Band on flute and percussion.
 She performs for various events in a solo capacity as well as with piano or guitar.

 * Suzanne Thierry, flute instructor